Language shift: Lithuania

-Due to language shift, ethnographic borders of Lithuanian language from the middle ages to the late 1930s shrank sharply to the north and west from the territory what is now Grodno oblast in Belarus, giving way to the spreading Polish and Belarusian languages, while in Prussian Lithuania out of 10 administrative units with prevailing Lithuanian language in the early 1800s, only the extreme northern part – Klaipėda region had still relative Lithuanian language majority in the 1910s with all the eastern and southern territories in some hundred or so years almost fully Germanized.
-These processes were happening both because of the perception of population as Lithuanian language was seen as of lower status by its peripheral speakers as well as deliberate policy by German and Russian imperial administrations, notably – a 40 years ban on Lithuanian language and press by the Tsarist government.
-In Lithuania Minor, where Lithuanian culture began to decline after The Great Plague of 1708-1711, Kristijonas Donelaitis' poem – The Seasons addressed this issue.
-In Northern Poland in the middle ages the territory of Lithuanian language was reaching vicinities of Łomża, Tykocin and Białystok, but shrank to the north – to the rural outskirts of Sejny, Punsk and Wiżajny before the 1900s as a consequence of acculturation.
-Polish language island to the north of Kaunas and south of Panevėžys almost fully disappeared in the 1920s-1940s as the local Lithuanian population, who began to increasingly speak Polish on a daily basis and at home in the 19th century, especially after the two uprisings – the 1831 November Uprising and 1863 January Uprising, gradually returned back to the Lithuanian language.
+Due to language shift, ethnographic borders of Lithuanian language from the Middle Ages to the late 1930s shrank sharply to the north and west from the territory what is now Grodno oblast in Belarus, giving way to the spreading Polish and Belarusian languages, while in Prussian Lithuania out of 10 administrative units with prevailing Lithuanian language in the early 1800s, only the extreme northern part—Klaipėda region had still relative Lithuanian language majority in the 1910s with all the eastern and southern territories in some hundred or so years almost fully Germanized.
+These processes were happening both because of the perception of population as Lithuanian language was seen as of lower status by its peripheral speakers as well as deliberate policy by German and Russian imperial administrations, notably—a 40-year ban on Lithuanian language and press by the Tsarist government.
+In Lithuania Minor, where Lithuanian culture began to decline after The Great Plague between 1708 and 1711, Kristijonas Donelaitis' poem—The Seasons addressed this issue.
+In Northern Poland during the Middle Ages, the territory of Lithuanian language was reaching vicinities of Łomża, Tykocin and Białystok, but shrank to the north—to the rural outskirts of Sejny, Punsk and Wiżajny before the 1900s as a consequence of acculturation.
+The Polish-speaking island to the north of Kaunas and south of Panevėžys almost fully disappeared between the 1920s and the 1940s, as the local Lithuanian population, who increasingly began to speak Polish on a daily basis and at home during the 19th century (especially after the 1831 November Uprising and the 1863 January Uprising) gradually returned back to the Lithuanian language.

 Malta

-Before the 1930s, Italian was the only official language of Malta, although it was spoken by only the upper classes, with Maltese being spoken by the lower class.
-Even though English has replaced Italian as a co-official language alongside Maltese, the Italian-speaking population has since grown, and the growth of English in the country now threatens the status of Maltese.
+Before the 1930s, Italian was the only official language of Malta, although it was spoken only by the upper class, with Maltese being spoken by the lower class.
+Even though English has replaced Italian as a co-official language alongside Maltese, the Italian-speaking population has since grown, but the growth of English in the country now threatens the status of Maltese.
 A trend among the younger generations is to mix English and Italian vocabulary patterns, in making new Maltese words.
-For example, the Maltese word "bibljoteka" has been overtaken by "librerija", formed from "library" and an Italian ending.
+For example, the Maltese word bibljoteka has been overtaken by librerija, formed from library with an Italian ending.
 In addition to mixing English with Italian, Maltenglish involves the use of English words in Maltese sentences.
 Trends show that English is becoming the language of choice for more and more people, and is transforming the Maltese language.

 Pakistan

-Urdu, the lingua franca of South Asian Muslims, as Pakistani national and official language since its independence, while most educated Pakistanis can speak Urdu.
-Despite positive attitudes towards Punjabi in the urban areas of Pakistani Punjab, there is a shift towards the Urdu language in almost all domains.
+Urdu, the lingua franca of South Asian Muslims and the official and national language of Pakistan since its independence, is spoken by most educated Pakistanis.
+Despite positive attitudes towards Punjabi in the urban areas of Pakistani Punjab, there is a shift towards Urdu in almost all domains.
 Pashtuns and other minorities in northern Pakistan use Urdu as a replacement for former native languages.